-Ideas are everywhere and your job as a content marketer is to find the content that your customers want and need and then give it to them in a way that will keep them coming back for more.
+In this post, you’ll get some great sources to generate topics for content for your blog – both online and off.
+Ideas are everywhere and your job as a blogger is to find the content that your readers want and need and then give it to them in a way that will keep them coming back for more.

 - Customer questions: This goes back to your audience – what problems do they have, what questions are you asked over and over again?
 Do you have an FAQ page?
 Can you take one of those questions and turn that into a detailed blog?